News

 Recent News

-Published Tuesday, 22 April 2025Call for Applications: “Most Energy-Efficient Building in Latvia 2025”
+Published Friday, 10 April 2026Invitation to submit applications for the competition “Most Energy-Efficient Building in Latvia 2026”

 BIS API (Data Exchange Interfaces)